-The KN8 V-Series supports advanced virtual media functions that allow higher transmission speed and mapping of USB DVD/CD/hard drives and other storage media directly to a server.
+This KN series of KVM over IP switches support advanced virtual media functions that allow higher transmission speed and mapping of USB DVD/CD/hard drives and other storage media directly to a server.
 Virtual media support allows you to conduct file transfers, install applications and OS patches and perform diagnostics remotely.
 You can upgrade your entire installation from a single remote console located anywhere in the world.

-The KN8 models offer dual power supplies so that if one of the power supplies fails, the second power supply automatically takes over.
+Each model in this series offers dual power supplies so that if one of the power supplies fails, the second power supply automatically takes over.
 In addition to supporting dual power, they guard against power failure from your server room outlets.
 If your server room has more than one power source, connecting the power supplies to different power sources is a wise choice.
 If one of the server room power supplies loses power, the switch will automatically adjust the power it draws from the second source to keep functioning.

-The KN2116VA / KN4116VA / KN1132V / KN2132VA / KN4132VA / KN8132V / KN4164V / KN8164V models support temperature sensors that can control internal fans.
+The KN2116VA / KN4116VA / KN2124VA / KN4124VA / KN1132V / KN2132VA / KN4132VA / KN8032VB / KN8132V / KN2140VA / KN4140VA / KN4164V / KN8064VB / KN8164V models support temperature sensors that can control internal fans.
 The sensors regulate the fans so that they run at optimum speed depending on the server room temperature - throttling down when necessary, to use energy more efficiently and prolong the life of both the fans and the switch.

-The KN8 Series are also audio enabled.
+These models of KN series KVM over IP switches are also audio enabled.
 Microphone and speakers are supported on the Local Console for the servers; speakers are supported on the remote users' computers.